hashicorp/terraform-provider-vsphere/website/docs/r/nas_datastore.html.markdown

 [docs-applying-tags]: /docs/providers/vsphere/r/tag.html#using-tags-in-a-supported-resource
 [docs-about-morefs]: /docs/providers/vsphere/index.html#use-of-managed-object-references-by-the-vsphere-provider

-* `custom_attributes` - (Optional) Map of custom attribute ids to attribute value strings to set on datasource resource.
+* `custom_attributes` - (Optional) Map of custom attribute ids to attribute value strings to set on resource.
 See [here][docs-setting-custom-attributes] for a reference on how to set values for custom attributes.

 [docs-setting-custom-attributes]: /docs/providers/vsphere/r/custom_attribute.html#using-custom-attributes-in-a-supported-resource

 ~> **NOTE:** Custom attributes are unsupported on direct ESXi connections and require vCenter.

 ## Attribute Reference